Coronavirus (COVID-19): Helpful Workers’ Compensation Resources

 - COVID-19: Stop the Spread of Germs – Reminds employees of safe work practices.

-- How to Plan to Return to Work – Our VP, Risk Management talks about the four phases of reopening a business during COVID-19 in Risk Management Magazine.
+- Planning and Risk Assessment for Returning to Work From COVID-19 Closures – ICW Group’s VP, Risk Management talks to Risk Management Monitor about the four phases of reopening businesses during COVID-19.

 - California SB 1159 and AB 685 – What You Need to Know – Watch this webinar and learn how SB 1159 and AB 685 impact how you manage COVID-19.

 Four-part webinar series: Returning to the Workplace During COVID-19